ros2-gbp/fastrtps-release/roadmap.md

 Disclaimer:

-* This section has been last updated in March 2022.
+* This section has been last updated in May 2020.
   Please take into account its content could be obsolete.

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated into the following minor release of the product:
+The following list of features are planned to be addressed in the short term, and incorporated into the coming release(s) of the product:

-* Content filtered topic support on DataWriter
-* Complete support for dynamic network interfaces
-* ReadCondition implementation
+* Full compliance with DDS minimum-profile
-* Secure Discovery Server
+* Support of DDS-RPC Enhanced Discovery Mechanism
-* DataReader, DataWriter and DomainParticipant DDS API implementation:
-    - `DataReader::get_sample_lost_status`
-    - `DataReader::lookup_instance`
-    - `DataWriter::get_key_value`
-    - `DataWriter::write_w_timestamp`
-    - `DomainParticipant::find_topic`
-* Android support

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

-* Service aware DataWriter
-* DDS-XTypes 1.3
+* Localhost zero-copy delivery
+* DDS x-types 1.2

 ## Long term